vacp2p/rfc-index/nomos/data-availability-layer.md

 - Block producers receive certificates and verify
 - Block producer hash aggregate commitments and include it in the block

-### Data Stored in the Blockchain
+### Data Stored on the Blockchain

-- CertificateID
-- AppID
-- Index
+Block producers receive certificates (VID) from Zones with the following values:
+After block producer verify VID certificates, the following data is store on the blockchain:

+- CertificateID: A hash of the VID Certificate (including the C_agg and signatures from DA Nodes
+- AppID: The application identification for the specific application(zone) for the data chunk
+- Index: A number for a particular sequence or position of the data chunk within the context of its AppID

 ## Copyright